jsoomie/fullstack-projects/README.md

 ## Projects
 1. [Github Finder](https://github.com/jsoomie/fullstack-projects/tree/main/github-finder)
      - Create a github user finder application.
+Create fetch of github users with the use of a search bar.
+Create a clear bar after searching users.
 First, start using class components then refactor into functional components.

 ## Changelogs
 **ONE**